varyaaas/TelegramBot/README.md

 # Poll bot
-Telegram bot for making polls and quiz.
+Telegram bot for making polls and quizes.

-/start - command to start a bot.
+* /start - command to start a bot.

-/help - to read a short manual about comands and abilities of this bot.
+* /help - to read a short manual about comands and abilities of this bot.

-/fast_quiz - to make a fast quiz in the dialog window.
+* /fast_quiz - to make a fast quiz in the dialog window.

-/fast_poll - to make a fast poll in the dialog window.
+* /fast_poll - to make a fast poll in the dialog window.

-/quiz - to make a quiz using bot
+* /quiz - to make a quiz using bot

-/poll - to make a poll using bot
+* /poll - to make a poll using bot

 "Cancel" or "cancel" - to cancel any of the commands.